clemsos/writings/_quora/2018-11-08-Whats-your-view-on-EU-Chamber-of-Commerces-statement-that-Xis-repetition-of-opening-without-sufficient-concrete-measures-or-timelines-being-introduced-has-left-the-European-biz-community-increasingly-desensitized-to.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What\'s your view on EU Chamber of Commerce\'s statement that Xi\'s repetition of opening, without sufficient concrete measures or timelines being introduced, has left the European biz community increasingly desensitized to these kinds of
+    What\'s your view on EU Chamber of
+    Commerce\'s statement that Xi\'s repetition of opening, without sufficient concrete measures or timelines being introduced, has left the European biz community increasingly desensitized to these kinds of